jravetch/blinkinlabs.github.io/blinkytape-derp.md

 # BlinkyTape Developer Early Revision Program (BT-DERP)

+**BlinkyTape DERP Applications are currently closed.
+We'll announce the list of recipients soon!**

 This page contains the description and terms for the BlinkyTape Developer Early Revision Program (BT-DERP).